A. Development History

 diagrams in Google Earth or other web-based mapping system.
 If you data

-the address/street names plus city and state of the site, AIMS will
+the address/street names plus city and state of the site, it will

 also plot the collision diagrams in Google Earth or other